sw1562776/milky-addon/README.md

   - Send your message/command (with rich placeholders) to gamechat with a single click.
 - RightClickEntity
   - Automatically interacts with entities in range.

+### In progress
+- AutoRefill
+  - Automatically refill your inventory from chests when necessary.
+- AutoDeposit
+  - Deposits items from your inventory into nearby chests when needed.